Predictive sales tool People.ai racks up $30M Series B led by Andreessen Horowitz

 People.ai, a startup that tracks every communication touchpoint between sales teams and customers, wants to solve this problem.
 Now, the company (and the youngest Y Combinator graduate to make the accelerator’s list of its most successful startups) has attracted the attention of Andreessen Horowitz, scoring a fresh $30 million to move forward on this mission.
 Also participating in the round were Series A investors Lightspeed Venture Partners, GGV Capital and Y Combinator.
 In addition to the investment, Andreessen Horowitz general partner Peter Levine is joining People.ai’s board.

 The startup, founded by Oleg Rogynskyy, previously raised $7 million.
-It started out as a software meant to give sales managers a predictive playbook for the best way to close a deal, but investors have a master plan for the long term.
+It started as a software meant to give sales managers a predictive playbook for the best way to close a deal, but investors have a master plan for the long term.

 While this kind of live data mapping tech resembles an acquisition target for Microsoft or Salesforce, it’s no secret that Andreessen likes to build massive software franchises like Skype, Airbnb and GitHub.
-As we enter Q4 of 2018, early stage SaaS investment is stabilizing and public cloud stocks are soaring.
+As we enter Q4 of 2018, early-stage SaaS investment is stabilizing and public cloud stocks are soaring.
 Salesforce continues to pump more money into the AI sales concept, paving the way for startups like People.ai to thrive.
 But when it comes to exit strategy, selling to a large enterprise player is not the goal.

 While Rogynskyy tells me he’d eventually like to take the company public, People.ai first needs to solidify itself as an AI solution for enterprises.
 To do so, the founder says they will use about half of the Series B investment to fund commercial expansion and customer acquisition (something the Andreessen network will undoubtedly catalyze) and the other half to fuel data science and engineering advancements within the business.
-The San Francisco-based company has also opened up offices in Boston and Los Angeles, and is considering building out an engineering-focused team in Canada.
+The San Francisco-based company has also opened offices in Boston and Los Angeles, and is considering building out an engineering-focused team in Canada.

 People.ai works with companies like Lyft, Palo Alto Networks and New Relic to help sales and customer support teams improve performance.
 But how exactly does it operate?
 The company built a machine learning technology meant to perfectly populate CRM records of salespeople’s processes as they work to close deals.
 The tech scans email, phone calls and calendar meetings to reveal how much time top performers are spending at each phase of a deal, and where struggling reps may be deviating from typically successful methods.
 Are salespeople too zoned in on one phase of a deal?
 Not spending enough time talking to product managers, executives or other decision makers?
 Are they focusing on the right leads to begin with?
 Those are the questions People.ai’s algorithms seek to answer.